4 key business issues driving food and beverage companies

 Anticipating consumer preferences

-Consumer preferences and behaviours changed during the pandemic and will continue to evolve in 2022.
+Consumer preferences and behaviors changed during the pandemic and will continue to evolve in 2022.

 Consumers have shown interest in premium products, often seeking out natural and immunity-boosting ingredients; they will remain interested in this trend this year.
 Likewise, the plant-based movement continues to grow.
 Consumer demand has led to a proliferation of plant-based items in frozen and refrigerated sections.
 More competition in the plant space will help keep price increases in check and will be an important catalyst to achieving price parity with traditional meat.